The 12 Hallmarks of Aging in Dogs, Explained

 Disease context is often the deciding factor: endocrine disorders, chronic infection, obesity, organ dysfunction, and inflammatory conditions can all increase oxidant generation and/or reduce buffering capacity.
 This is why oxidative stress is best interpreted as an individualized, context-dependent mechanism rather than a universal label.

-Because these signs overlap with pain, endocrine disease, infection, and digestive issues, they’re best treated as a reason to look closer, not a reason to self-diagnose.
-If symptoms persist beyond a couple of weeks, or if they’re paired with weight loss, persistent GI upset, or breathing changes, involve your veterinarian promptly (Choi K, 2016).
+Treat the pattern as a reason to look closer rather than a diagnosis.
+If signs last beyond a couple of weeks, or pair with weight loss, persistent GI upset, or breathing changes, involve your veterinarian promptly (Choi K, 2016).

 How Food Choices Shape Oxidative Balance in Real Life